ChopsII/cpp-from-scratch/design goals/design-goals.md

 - Targetting anyone who can use a computer, read english, has internet.

+- should be able to be followed easily by someone who has programmed before in another language

+- someone who has never programmed before should be able to follow while clicking one or two levels deep into definitions and "see also" links.

 - No need to understand any jargon before starting course.

 ## End result for audience